oeyvindds/oandareports/README.rst

 - TOKEN= Token from Oanda
 - ACCOUNT_ID= Account id from Oanda
 - local_location = Directory for local storage of files.
 Example: data/
-- OandaEnv = Oanda environment.
-Will be either practice or live
+- OandaEnv = Oanda environment: Will be either practice or live

 USAGE
 -----